 Over the last few months, we have been working to extend Ververica Platform to become an integrated environment for Flink SQL.
 You will be able to manage your tables, functions and catalogs, develop SQL scripts and operate and monitor the derived continuous queries directly in the Platform.
 We would now like to involve the wider Apache Flink community in our development process through our early access program: interested companies and partners can sign up for our exclusive program and receive access to our product offering around Flink SQL before it becomes generally-available in fall 2020.
 Besides access to this pre-release version of Ververica Platform, selected companies will benefit from direct access to Ververica’s product team and will have a direct impact on the roadmap of the Ververica Platform SQL offering leading up to general availability later this year.

-If you want to get a first look at Flink SQL in Ververica Platform, make sure to sign up and express your interest today.
+If you want to get a first look at Flink SQL in Ververica Platform.
 Over the next few weeks, we will go through a selection process and schedule introductory calls with all selected users.

 What can you expect from the program?